Chesters Top 5 Bathroom Trends For 2026: Style, Colour & Aesthetics

 3. Textured Finishes

 To enhance the natural vibe and earthy colour palette shaping 2026 bathroom trends, textured finishes introduce depth and interest to spaces that might otherwise feel sterile.
 Incorporate matte sinks or brushed tapware to achieve the look, or choose tiles that replicate natural finishes such as woodgrain or stone.
-Carey also told me that the clients she works with are bringing in multiple different tiles they are incorporating into the one space, rather than just sticking to the Kiwi way of having one tile for the walls and floors.
+Reflecting the shift towards mixing textures, Carey says her clients combine contrasting tiles in one space, rather than sticking to one tile to cover both walls and floors.
 The Waipori MK2 tapware collection incorporates the texture trend through their new ‘brushed’ range which comes in Brushed Nickle or Brushed Bronze, adding visual interest to the space.
 Waipori MK2 puts a twist on traditional tapware shapes.

 4. Spa-Inspired Spaces